 Sew the red border.
 Start with the 2 long strips and after that sew 2 short strips.
 Again the corners of the pinwheels must align perfectly.
-In my case, I did a pretty good job because all the corners aligned well, expert one which is about 1/32” off as the image below shows.
+In my case, I did a pretty good job because all the corners aligned well, the expert one which is about 1/32” off as the image below shows.
 Fortunately, the error is not so visible so I don’t need to fix anything.

 If the corners don’t align properly you will have to adjust the border slightly because if a corner is visibly cut it’s not beautiful.
 Fortunately, you can see if this is the case before you stitch the border.

 ✅ Related tutorial: In The Hoop Embroidery Project: Fabric Christmas Tree Baby Bib

 Batting, Backing, And Basting The Quilted Christmas Table Runner

 Prepare a quilt sandwich.
 A quilt sandwich is really just a fancy name for the layers that make up your project: the top, batting, and backing.
 All three must go into place correctly before quilting can begin!

 Usually, the type of batting that you use will depend on what the project is.
 I wrote in detail on types of quilt batting in another tutorial on my site.